Patients with neurologic symptoms are approached in a stepwise manner termed the neurologic method, which consists of the following:

 A cotton wisp can be used to test light touch.

-If sensation is impaired, the anatomic pattern suggests location of the lesion (see Fig. 1: Approach to the Neurologic Patient: Sensory dermatomes., Fig. 2: Approach to the Neurologic Patient: Cutaneous nerve distribution: upper limb., and Fig. 3: Approach to the Neurologic Patient: Cutaneous nerve distribution: lower limb.):
+If sensation is impaired, the anatomic pattern suggests location of the lesion (see see Sensory dermatomes., see Cutaneous nerve distribution: upper limb., and see Cutaneous nerve distribution: lower limb.):

 Location of the lesion is confirmed by determining whether motor weakness and reflex changes follow a similar pattern.
 Patchy sensory, motor, and reflex deficits in a limb suggest lesions of the brachial or pelvic plexus.

 Deep tendon (muscle stretch) reflex testing evaluates afferent nerves, synaptic connections within the spinal cord, motor nerves, and descending motor pathways.
-Lower motor neuron lesions (eg, affecting the anterior horn cell, spinal root, or peripheral nerve) depress reflexes; upper motor neuron lesions (ie, non–basal ganglia disorders anywhere above the anterior horn cell) increase reflexes (see Peripheral Nervous System and Motor Unit Disorders: Amyotrophic Lateral Sclerosis and Other Motor Neuron Diseases).
+Lower motor neuron lesions (eg, affecting the anterior horn cell, spinal root, or peripheral nerve) depress reflexes; upper motor neuron lesions (ie, non–basal ganglia disorders anywhere above the anterior horn cell) increase reflexes (see Amyotrophic Lateral Sclerosis and Other Motor Neuron Diseases).